-- 1. Suppose that you are a light beam (therefore moving at the speed of light) exactly at the horizon.
+1. Suppose that you are a light beam (therefore moving at the speed of light) exactly at the horizon.
 What would happen to you if were pointed directly outward?
 [Do you fall in?
 Do you move out?
 Do you move sideways?]
-What would happen to you if you were pointed mostly but not exactly outward? - 2.
-In what way, if any, does this behavior differ from what Newtonian gravity would predict?
-[In Newtonian gravity, a light ray emitted from a mass whose escape velocity equals the speed of light c would fly outward on a parabolic curve for ever, slowly decelerating to a halt, but never quite stopping, in principle reaching to infinite distance after infinite time.] - 3.
-Suppose that you are a light beam orbiting the black hole in a circular orbit.
-On this orbit, the so-called "photon sphere", are you at the horizon, inside the horizon, or outside the horizon? - 4.
-Make a connection between the appearance of the sky if you hover just above the horizon of a black hole, and special relativistic beaming.
+What would happen to you if you were pointed mostly but not exactly outward?

+2. In what way, if any, does this behavior differ from what Newtonian gravity would predict?
+[In Newtonian gravity, a light ray emitted from a mass whose escape velocity equals the speed of light c would fly outward on a parabolic curve for ever, slowly decelerating to a halt, but never quite stopping, in principle reaching to infinite distance after infinite time.]

+3. Suppose that you are a light beam orbiting the black hole in a circular orbit.
+On this orbit, the so-called "photon sphere", are you at the horizon, inside the horizon, or outside the horizon?
+Justify your answer.

+4. Make a connection between the appearance of the sky if you hover just above the horizon of a black hole, and special relativistic beaming.
+[How does a scene appear if you move through it at very close to the speed of light?]